-The prerequisites for warehouse production is mainly due to external factors.
+The prerequisites for warehouse production is often due to external factors.
 For example, the sales department change order structure in order to become more competitive.
-Deadlines for orders postponed later in the day or the discount rate for unit picking versus the pick of the multi-pack is removed.
+Deadlines for orders is moved later in the day or the discount rate for unit picking versus the pick of the multi-pack is removed.
 It can have major consequences in picking efficiency, later orders and more orders and order lines but to a lower value per line and order.
 The same applies to goods receiving and put away, if the purchasing department streamline their business and want to reduce the stock value they reduce the purchase quantity per article, it most certainly generates more goods receipts and more put away.

 As a warehouse manager, it is extremely important to constantly monitor changes as described above because it is you who will be held accountable when warehouse logistics costs as a percentage of turnover increases or cost per order line or purchase line increases.
 Then you need to be able to give a good explanation to the senior management.